stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 ```

 Download the Collector agent binary (below link is for version 0.3.13 - the latest as of January 2022).
 Then copy it to
 `/usr/local` and make it executable.
-Execute the following as `root`:
+In short, execute the following as `root`:

 ```shell
 mkdir -p /usr/local/tools/scrutiny/bin